zkoss/keikai-blog/blog/_posts/2018-04-10-Why-we-spent-10-years-to-create-another-web-spreadsheet.markdown

 ![My helpful screenshot]({{ site.baseurl }}/images/{{page.imgDir}}/0.jpg)

+Keikai - けいかい 【軽快】 - Nimble, and Mighty

 Hi, I am Henri, founder of Keikai.

 It has been more than 40 years since the first spreadsheet was invented.
 As time goes by, spreadsheet has been invented, reinvented, dropped, picked up and put online.
 Even on our mobile devices.